yuxuanneo/action-recognition/README.md

 # 1. Introduction
 Implementation of a video-based Action Recognition model, meant to be used in the context of security and retail.
 The model that has been implemented is the SlowFast network, with YOLOv3 as the first stage human detector.
 Model has been implemented using the MMAction2 repository.

-As the implementation is expected to run in real-time, FPS is an important consideration and I will actively take steps to improve FPS (sometimes at the expense of mAP), as will be explained in section 3, Choice of Model Implemented.
+As the implementation is expected to run in real-time, FPS is an important consideration and I will actively take steps to improve FPS (sometimes at the expense of mAP), as will be explained in 'section 3, Choice of Model Implemented'.

 # 2. MMAction2
 [MMAction2](https://github.com/open-mmlab/mmaction2/blob/master/README.md) is an open-source toolbox for video understanding based on PyTorch.
 It is a part of the OpenMMLab project.